codeforkansascity/OpenRecords/README.md

 * Test your code in one of two ways:
     * Run `fab test` to run all the tests.
-    * Run `fab test:muckrock.<app>` to test a particular application.
+    * Run `fab test:OpenRecords.<app>` to test a particular application.
-    * Run `fab test:muckrock,1` to reuse the database between tests, which saves a ton of time.
+    * Run `fab test:OpenRecords,1` to reuse the database between tests, which saves a ton of time.
 * Lint your Python by running `fab pylint`.
 * Lint your Javascript by running `npm run lint`.
 * All code should be formatted by `yapf` and `isort`.
 You can format your code by running `fab format`.
 It may be helpful to set up your editor to autoformat your code upon saving.